 What is Adjustable Life Insurance?

-Often referred to as a universal life policy, adjustable life insurance is often described as a hybrid of a term and participating whole life insurance policy.
+Often referred to as a universal life insurance or UL, adjustable life insurance is often described as a hybrid of a term and participating whole life insurance policy.
 These types of permanent life insurance policies are designed to have “flexible premiums” and an “adjustable death benefit.”

 How Does Adjustable Life Insurance Work?